techczech/artifactsgallery/README.md

 7. Click "Save Artifact"
 8. The artifact will be rendered in the view page

+## Artifact Management

+### Viewing Artifacts
+- Navigate to an artifact to see it rendered
+- View the code used to create it
+- Access download, edit, and delete options

+### Editing Artifacts
+- Modify title, description, tags, and folder
+- Change the artifact type if needed
+- Update the code with new content
+- Preview changes before saving

+### Deleting Artifacts
+- Delete button in the artifact view screen
+- Confirmation dialog prevents accidental deletions
+- Navigate back to gallery after deletion

 ## Organization and Filtering

 ### Folder Navigation